timdah/Simple-Ticket-System-WordPress/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=YA24QZ2SP4NP6
 Tags: ticket, simple, system, support, plugin, request, help, desk Requires at least: 3.0.1
-Tested up to: 4.3.1
+Tested up to: 4.6.1
-Stable tag: 1.3.1
+Stable tag: 1.3.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Simple, fast and responsive ticket system to receive and store Problems of Customers or Visitors, with a great search function.
+Simple, fast and responsive ticket system for the Front-End to receive and store Problems of Customers or Visitors, with a great search function.

 == Description ==
 The idea was it to create a Ticket System completely for the Front-End, and that's the result!